-- Ticket Validation: It is very important to validate your ticket, failure to which you will likely be fined to a sum of USD 70.
+- Ticket Validation: It is essential to validate your ticket, failure to which you will likely get a fine to a sum of USD 70.

 Advantages of Booking your Ticket in Advance

 This ticket is sold out quickly, especially in July and August, so it is a good idea to buy your ticket in advance from the travel agency in Athens.

-This is because there is no island that is so busy throughout the year in Greece than Santorini.
+There is no island so busy throughout the year in Greece than Santorini.